C-FWES/CCC-Solutions/README.md

 # CCC-Practice-Solutions
-Some solutions to senior and junior past contest problems for the Canadian Computing Challenge in Java and Python.
+Some solutions to senior and junior past contest problems for the Canadian Computing Challenge in Java, Python, and C++.

 # This repository hosts solutions for the following CCC problems from past contests:
 * Arrival Time